Lilly Hopes To Bloom Through Nektar Attraction

 Precedents

-Nevertheless, there are precedents: in January Celgene (NASDAQ:CELG) paid $300m, with up to $475m in future contingent payments, to acquire Delinia, a private company also focusing on treating inflammation and autoimmune diseases.
+Nevertheless, there are precedents: In January, Celgene (NASDAQ:CELG) paid $300m, with up to $475m in future contingent payments, to acquire Delinia, a private company also focusing on treating inflammation and autoimmune diseases.

 Delinia was also targeting Treg upregulation, and its lead asset, DEL106, was a fusion protein incorporating an IL-2 mutein.
-Amgen (NASDAQ:AMGN) is known also to have worked on IL-2 muteins, patent data reveal, and has an IL-2 mutein fusion protein, AMG 592, in phase I.
+Amgen (NASDAQ:AMGN) is known also to have worked on IL-2 muteins, patent data reveal, and has an IL-2 mutein fusion protein, AMG 592, in Phase I.

 NKTR-358's precise mode of action has not been disclosed, but Nektar suggests that it works in a similar way, targeting the IL-2 receptor complex in a way that stimulates proliferation and growth of Tregs.
-Expansion of Tregs, along with suppression of antigen-driven inflammation, has been shown pre-clinically, and clearly this was enough for Lilly to sign on the dotted line.
+Expansion of Tregs, along with suppression of antigen-driven inflammation, has been shown pre-clinically, and clearly, this was enough for Lilly to sign on the dotted line.

-In addition to the $150m handed across by the big pharma group $250m is due in undisclosed development and regulatory milestones.
-Nektar will continue to fund a phase I dose-finding trial that started in March, and is on the hook for a quarter of phase II costs.
+In addition to the $150m handed across by the big pharma group, $250m is due in undisclosed development and regulatory milestones.
+Nektar will continue to fund a Phase 1 dose-finding trial that started in March, and is on the hook for a quarter of Phase II costs.

 |

-By signing fee alone - the most important initial measure of the size of a biotech licensing deal - the Lilly/Nektar tie-up ranks as joint 16th among disclosed licensing deals done at phase I or earlier.
+By signing fee alone - the most important initial measure of the size of a biotech licensing deal - the Lilly/Nektar tie-up ranks as joint 16th among disclosed licensing deals done at Phase I or earlier.

 Of course, many of these will not be directly comparable, given that some, like the Celgene/Juno (NASDAQ:JUNO) tie-up, additionally involved a large equity element, and the future payments will differ based on the terms of each deal and the milestones involved.